- Normal precautions

 It is the subject of a continuing dispute between Azerbaijan and Armenia.
 For further information, please read the Safety and Security section of this page.

-The first case of novel coronavirus (COVID-19) was confirmed in Azerbaijan on 28 February.
+The first case of Covid-19 was confirmed in Azerbaijan on 28 February.
 See information and guidance from WHO regarding the outbreak, it is updated daily.

 A quarantine regime has been put in place by authorities and has been extended until 2 November.
 For up to date information on which international flight routes are operating, please see the following link: Baku International Airport (GYD).
 All passengers arriving to and departing from Azerbaijan must have the results of a negative coronavirus test issued in the previous 48 hours.
 A test on arrival may also be required and all arriving passengers have to self-isolate for 14 days.
 Additional measures (e.g. quarantine in state facilities) will follow if you test positive for Coronavirus (COVID-19).